ElektraInitiative/libelektra/src/plugins/toml/README.md

 ## Limitations:

+	- Comments and newlines between the last array element and closing brackets are discarded.
 	- Leap seconds for RFC3339 date times are not checked.
 For seconds, a value of 60 is always valid.
 	As a result of this decision, no valid RFC3339 date is determined invalid, but invalid RFC3339 dates may be determined valid.
 	Leap seconds can occur on the ends of June/Dec, where a time of 23:59:60 (positive leap second) or 23:59:58 (negative leap second) is the highest valid value for a second.

 ## Questions